 The following are typical activities of the scrum process:

-- Sprint planning: The scrum team members select the stories that they can
+- Sprint planning: The scrum master and team members select the stories that

 - Daily scrum: The scrum master meets briefly with team members each day to

 discuss progress, planned work, and any impediments (known as blockers).

 - Sprint reviews: At the end of the sprint, the scrum master and team

 members discuss the work completed and demonstrate new features.

 - Sprint retrospectives: At the end of the sprint, the scrum master and team